qatalystco/articles/how-to-become-gp-in-dubai.md

 ---
+title: >-
-title: 'How to Become a GP in Dubai: Complete Step-by-Step Guide to Dubai Health Authority Licensing'
+  How to Become a GP in Dubai: Complete Step-by-Step Guide to Dubai Health Authority Licensing
 author: Dr Farhan
 excerpt: >-
   Want to practice as a General Practitioner in Dubai?
 This comprehensive guide walks you through every step of the DHA licensing process – from eligibility requirements and document preparation to exam registration, licensing fees, and securing your first GP position in Dubai's thriving healthcare sector.
 category: Career Guide
 tags:
   - DHA